Markets have gotten more volatile in recent years.

 Starting the first index fund and Vanguard

-With index funds, he revolutionized the mutual fund scene by creating a passive investment product that was not only low cost, but yielded considerable long-term returns that were higher than that of actively managed funds.
+With index funds, he revolutionised the mutual fund scene by creating a passive investment product that was not only low-cost, but yielded considerable long-term returns that were higher than that of actively managed funds.
 Unfortunately, many investors failed to see the merits of a passive investment strategy early on.

 The fund’s IPO was arguably the worst underwriting in Wall Street History, falling short of its $250 million target by 95%.
-However, fast forward to 2018, and index funds assets have surpassed $6 trillion, in which about 70% is invested in broadly diversified funds modeled on the original Vanguard fund.
+However, fast forward to 2018, and index funds assets have surpassed $6 trillion, in which about 70% is invested in broadly diversified funds modelled on the original Vanguard fund.
 This begs the question: what is the eventual appeal for Jack Bogle’s passive investment strategy of buying the market portfolio?

-Which leads to my two biggest takeaways from Jack Bogle on investing:
+That leads to my two biggest takeaways from Jack Bogle on investing:

 - Don’t look for the needle, buy the haystack